 Irvine Ranch Water District (IRWD) is a public agency that provides water and sewer service.
-Our rates are based on the actual cost to provide water and sewer service to our customers, and are based on the expenses included in IRWD's budget.
-The basis for the proposed rates is detailed in the Cost of Service Study, which is available at IRWD.com/services/proposed-rates.
-The IRWD Board of Directors adopted a two-year budget on April 26, 2021.
-The proposed rates, if adopted, will be effective January 24, 2022, and implemented beginning February 1, 2022.
-As proposed, they are expected to increase the average residential bill by 8.9%.
-The increase is due primarily to uncontrollable pass-through cost increases from regional agencies that supply water, regional sewage, or energy services to IRWD, as well as increases in costs associated with continuing to provide the current high level of water and sewer service our customers expect.
-See below for how the rates are calculated.
+Our rates are based on the actual cost to provide water and sewer service to our customers and are based on the expenses included in IRWD's budget.
+The IRWD Board of Directors adopted a two-year budget on April 24, 2023.
+The basis for the proposed rates is detailed in the Cost of Service Study, available at IRWD.com/services/proposed-rates.
+The proposed rates for the two years, if adopted, will be effective June 26, 2023, and will be implemented on July 1, 2023, and July 1, 2024, respectively.
+As proposed, they are expected to increase the average residential bill by 9.9% per year.
+The increase is due primarily to uncontrollable pass-through cost increases from regional agencies that supply water, regional sewage, or energy services to IRWD, as well as inflation and increases in costs associated with continuing to provide the current high level of water and sewer service our customers expect.
+Information on how the rates are calculated is shown below.